Children's Hospital is part of the UPMC family.

 Learn about the pilot study: Alpha-1 Antitrypsin Deficiency Study – Phase II

 Although carbamazepine is used to treat seizure disorders, recent work suggested it could enhance a natural cellular pathway, the digestive process called autophagy.
-On that basis, Dr. Perlmutter and his colleagues reasoned that the drug might be able to rid cells of toxic ATZ.
+On that basis, the research team reasoned that the drug might be able to rid cells of toxic ATZ.
 When they treated ATZ cell lines with carbamazepine in the lab, they observed a marked decrease in ATZ, because the abnormal proteins degraded more quickly via autophagy.

 Those cell tests led to experiments with mouse models with AT deficiency.
 Again the amount of ATZ decreased in mice treated with carbamazepine.